XOOMAR

 Gates has now suggested that artificial intelligence will automate most jobs, with only a small group of careers looking relatively safe: programmers, biologists, energy experts, and professional athletes, according to Tom's Guide.
 The connecting thread is not that Gates is usually wrong.
 It’s sharper than that.
 He often sees the direction of travel early, then misses the timing, the product, or the platform that wins.

 That distinction matters.
-Workers are trying to judge whether AI is a productivity tool or a replacement threat.
+Workers are trying to judge whether workplace AI, from tools like Microsoft Copilot, is a productivity tool or a replacement threat.
 Investors are trying to map where automation value accrues.
-Companies are trying to decide whether to hire, retrain, or cut.
+Companies are trying to decide whether to hire, retrain, or cut, as Microsoft layoffs hit Xbox.
 Gates’s record says the hard part is not spotting the technology.
 It’s predicting how humans and institutions absorb it.

 Bill Gates AI jobs warning puts a sharp number on automation risk